 Non-spoilery review: Overall The Rise of Skywalker is a fun, action-filled movie that I’d be happy to re-watch, and unlike The Last Jedi, all the different story lines are meaningful to the overall movie.
 It’s obvious how much they wanted to eliminate almost all character and plot developments from The Last Jedi in order to return to the plan J. J. Abrams had for the series, and that not only muddles the trilogy as a whole but also makes The Last Jedi feel even more an anomaly that doesn’t belong.
 Lastly, it’s sad that a Carrie Fisher wasn’t able to finish shooting, because the scenes she should have been in are obvious and lesser for the fact she wasn’t there.
 I can also see where the plot might have gone with her and wish we could have had that movie instead.

-I’d intended to do a single review with all my thoughts on The Rise of Skywalker, but the section below got way longer than I expected and deserves its own post.
-Part 2 will be coming soon.
+I’d intended to do a single review with all my thoughts on The Rise of Skywalker, but the section below got way longer than I expected.

 I have a lot of problems with Ben’s death, and it’s taken a while for me to figure them all out.
 Originally, it was the initial gut punch of finally getting a happy, loving Rey and Ben moment (one of the few good things that The Last Jedi gave the trilogy) only for it to be ripped away.
 Adam Driver was allowed one smile in the entire trilogy and it made me so happy to see it when he looked at Rey.
 To not fulfill that was an unsatisfying end to their arc.